-Slumber party movies are the best.
-Send out the sleepover invitations and get the popcorn.
-We’ve put together some the top, 10 teen slumber party movies.
-Some are classics from your own teenage years mixed in with a few new movies sure to please everyone.
+Slumber parties are always a blast, but getting a group of teen girls together is especially fun.
+Send out the sleepover invitations, get the popcorn and plan for a movie marathon.
+We’ve put together our top 10 favorite teen slumber party movies.
+Some are classics from the past mixed in with a few modern favorites sure to please everyone.

 Teen Slumber Party Movies